gas1121/JapanCinemaStatusSpider/README.md

 - [ ] Add support for Appveyor and TravisCI
 - [ ] Add redis as cache
 - [ ] Handle database when crawling multiple companies
+- [ ] Use json api instead of spider